 - Sandwich lunches and coffee breaks throughout the course

-All selected participants are required to attend the Evidence Based Medicine Course in its entirety to receive the travel reimbursement.
+All selected participants are required to attend the Evidence Based Medicine Course in its entirety.
 Attendees are responsible for making their own travel arrangements.
+Please note that no travel reimbursement will be provided.